 Step 2: Make the cake

 I made the cake earlier in the day and let it cool completely.
 I used two 9-inch rounds.
 Once I was ready to assemble the chocolate candy cake box, I got everything out and got to work.
-Ice the cake, making sure you have a generous layer of icing on the sides because that’s where you’re attaching the Kit Kat border.
+To ice the cake, make sure you have a generous layer of icing on the sides because that’s where you’re attaching the Kit Kat border.
 Break the Kit Kat bars in their bags for a clean break and for less mess.
 Attach the Kit Kat wafers, writing side towards the inside.
 Try to keep the wafer fingers in the order you broke them in, because this gives you a neater border.

 Step 3: Make the separations for the candy on top of the cake